Install PyMAPDL#

 Python module#

-Install the latest release from PyPi with this command:
+Install the latest release from PyPi with this command on the command line, terminal, or in PowerShell:

 pip install ansys-mapdl-core

-Alternatively, install the latest from PyMAPDL GitHub with this command:
+Alternatively, install the latest release from PyMAPDL GitHub with this command:

 pip install git+https://github.com/ansys/pymapdl.git